Numba Integration#

 Create a

-for traversing this tree sequence.Returns#
+for traversing this tree sequence.- Returns:

 A new tree index initialized to the null tree.
 Use next() or prev() to move to an actual tree.

-- class tskit.jit.numba.NumbaTreeIndex(ts)[source]#
+- class tskit.jit.numba.TreeIndex(ts)[source]#

 Traverse trees in a numba compatible tree sequence.

 This class provides efficient forward and backward iteration through the trees in a tree sequence.
 It provides the tree interval, edge changes to create the current tree, along with its sites and mutations.
+A full pass over the trees using repeated next or prev requires O(E + M + S) time complexity.

 It should not be instantiated directly, but is returned by the tree_index method of NumbaTreeSequence.